WiC64-Team/online-flasher/README.md

 # Easy WiC64 Online Flasher

-The easiest way to install firmware to the WiC64 module.
+If the OTA update is not possible, here another way to install the firmware on the WiC64.

 [Visit WiC64-Online-Flasher](https://wic64-team.github.io/online-flasher)